Complaints Handling Procedure

 Legal Ombudsman PO Box 6806, Wolverhampton, WV1 9WJ

-The Solicitors Regulation Authority can help you if you are concerned about a solicitor’s behaviour.
+The Solicitors Regulation Authority (SRA) can help you if you are concerned about a solicitor’s behaviour.
 This could be for things like dishonesty, taking or losing your money or treating you unfairly because of your age, a disability or other characteristic.
+For more details of how the SRA can assist, please visit their website.